powerhome/playbook/playbook/app/pb_kits/playbook/pb_passphrase/docs/_passphrase_meter_settings.md

-This example shows how to enhance the passphrase strenght by setting diferent tresholds and lengths.
+This example shows how to enhance the passphrase strenght by setting diferent thresholds and lengths.

 The `meterSettings` array contains different settings for each rendered input.
 The `handleStrengthCalculation` handles the strength calculation using those settings, showing different results for the same `passphrase` input.